 U.K. government debt returned 15 percent in the past year, according to data provided by Bloomberg and the European Federation of Financial Analysts Societies.
 German bunds gained 11 percent, and U.S. Treasuries rose 8.5 percent.

 The difference in yield between 10-year gilts and similar- maturity inflation-protected securities, a gauge of the outlook for consumer prices known as the break-even rate, shrank to the narrowest in two weeks after an industry report showed shop- price inflation slowed in July.

 The yield gap contracted to as little as 2.32 percentage points, the least since July 17.
 The spread has averaged 2.81 percentage points in the past five years.

 U.K. retail prices rose 1 percent from a year earlier, after gaining 1.1 percent in June, the British Retail Consortium and Nielsen Co. said.
 That’s the smallest gain since 2009.

 Declining inflation expectations may give the Bank of England more room to introduce additional monetary stimulus to spur growth.

-Morgan Stanley (MS) changed its forecast for U.K. stimulus and now sees policy makers expanding their bond-purchase plan by 100 billion pounds by the end of March and cutting the key interest rate by year-end.
+Morgan Stanley (MS:US) changed its forecast for U.K. stimulus and now sees policy makers expanding their bond-purchase plan by 100 billion pounds by the end of March and cutting the key interest rate by year-end.

 The central bank will increase so-called quantitative easing by 50 billion pounds in both November and February, and lower its benchmark rate to 0.25 percent from 0.5 percent in November, London-based economists Melanie Baker and Jonathan Ashworth wrote in note to clients.